 You probably picked up on it by now: at Loveleaf Co., we’re all about saving time and money while eating well.
 In just a few weekend hours (or less!), you can set yourself up with a week of seriously delicious salads, ready to grab and go.
 But that prep work is useless if, by Tuesday, they’ve turned to the dreaded soggy salad.
-We’re here to make sure Friday’s salad screams #FriYAY by staying just as fresh as Monday’s.
+We’re here to make sure Friday’s salad screams #friyay by staying just as fresh as Monday’s.
 Here’s how:

 CHOOSE YOUR CONTAINER WISELY

-If plastic isn’t your thing, we recommend the ultra-trendy over-Pinterested mason jar approach.
+On a budget?
+We recommend the ultra-trendy over-Pinterested mason jar approach.
 They are cheap and they work.
 You can even pack your dressing into the jar with the salad.
 Just remember to keep them upright so the dressing is kept away from the greens.
 If you’re going this route, we like wide-mouth quart sized jars with Tulid leakproof mason jar lids.
 Though rare, we have experienced some slight spillage with the standard mason jar lids but none with the Tulid lids.